 To cook under high pressure, you will use the manual button and go up to 20 minutes.
 Make sure you have selected high pressure after selecting the manual button.

-For natural release, you will just allow the pressure cooker to slowly release the pressure on it’s own.
-If you release the pressure by turning the venting lid to “release” you are doing what is called a quick release.
-After 20 minutes of natural release, you can quick release if your pressure cooker still hasn’t released all of it’s pressure.
+For natural release, you will just allow the pressure cooker to slowly release the pressure on its own.
+When you release the pressure by turning the venting lid to “release” this is called a “quick release”.
+After 20 minutes of natural release, you can quick release if your pressure cooker still hasn’t released all of its pressure.

 How to make beef stew with no tomatoes

 Like I mentioned before, most beef stew recipes rely on the tomatoes to give a boost to the sauce, while also adding some acid to the recipe to help break down the beef.
-I use canned butternut squash puree (affiliate) plus balsamic vinegar in place of the tomato sauce.
-The butternut squash puree adds sweetness and helps thicken the sauce and the balsamic vinegar adds a little bit of that tart punch plus it helps break down the meat since it’s acidic like the tomatoes.
+I use canned butternut squash puree plus balsamic vinegar in place of the tomato sauce.
+The butternut squash puree adds sweetness and helps thicken the sauce.
+The balsamic vinegar adds a little bit of that tart punch plus it helps break down the meat since it’s acidic like the tomatoes.